-VPL Foundation is pleased to announce that the first phase of the project is fully funded.
+VPL Foundation is pleased to announce that the first phase of the project is now complete, and was opened to the public on September 29, 2018.
 Current fundraising is now focused on the second phase: the renewal and enhancement of the lower levels of Central Library.

 A Revitalized Central Library – Phase Two

-With levels 8 and 9 opening in 2018, focus has now shifted toward the second phase of the project: revitalizing and adding new program spaces to the Children’s Library, redesigning Level 2 to better promote interaction, learning and dialogue, and transforming Level 3 to a digital learning and creation hub that will include an exciting new Teen Centre.
+With the successful launch of levels 8 and 9, focus has now shifted toward the second phase of the project: revitalizing and adding new program spaces to the Children’s Library, redesigning Level 2 to better promote interaction, learning and dialogue, and transforming Level 3 to a digital learning and creation hub that will include an exciting new Teen Centre.

 A dramatic expansion of the lower level Children’s Library

 Renovations will add new activity zones for toddlers, pre-schoolers and school-aged kids, opening up over 3,000 square feet of program space.
-Central Library will also be adding creative spaces as well as a literacy playground, which will accommodate interactive, educational play structures that develop reading and numeracy skills.
+Central Library will also be adding creative spaces as well as an interactive learning structure, which will accommodate tactile, educational play areas that develop reading and numeracy skills.
 This space will also include a variety of simulated environments – store, kitchen, ATM, library, theatre, construction – that children experience in Vancouver and which they can learn about by acting scenarios.